 The metadata fields "LOB Folder" and "MIME Type" can now be entered.

 The storage location of a LOB column may be specified as an absolute file:-URI.
-However, it is recommended, to specify all LOB storage locations relative to a global URI in the global section of the SIARD metadata.
+However, it is recommended to specify all LOB storage locations relative to a global URI in the global section of the SIARD metadata.
 In addition, it makes sense to specify the global metadata for database name etc. at the same time: